dimitraz/integreatly-operator/test-cases/tests/installation/a21-verify-maintenance-and-backup-windows.md

 ## AWS Infrastructure Steps
 The following steps are valid for a cluster provisioned in AWS backed by AWS RDS, Elasticache and S3 resources

-1. After RHMI install check for `cloud-resources-aws-strategies` config map in RHMI operator ns
+1. After RHMI has installed, check for `cloud-resources-aws-strategies` config map in RHMI operator ns
     - If this config map is present make note of the values in the `CreateStrategy` for both `Redis` and `Postgres`
 2. For each Resource Created in AWS RDS and Elasticache
     - Note the maintenance and backup/snapshot windows